Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Results and Discussion

 The difference between the 2-cycle solutions in both lattices is also remarkable.
-It is obvious that Husimi lattice with $r=3$ is more suited to describe the 3-D case rather than the 2-D case according to our expectation.
-However, in Fig. \ref{Fig11}, the curves are more like stretched curves in Fig. \ref{Fig7}, while the solutions of CRL in Fig. \ref{Fig12} are more rounded curves.
+It is as expected that HL of $r=3$ is better to describe the 3-D case than the HL of $r=2$.
+However, in Fig. \ref{fig7}, the curves of $x$s of the $r=3$ HL are more like the stretched curves of the original HL solutions, while the $x$s of CRL are more rounded curves.
 The difference between $x_{0}$ and $x_{1}$ is larger in CRL.
-Since the 1 and 0 cyclic solution at the zero temperature corresponds to the ideal crystal stable state, a 2-cycle can be identified to be more stable if its two branches are closer to 1 and 0 respectively, or vice versa, in this way the 2-cycle solutions in CRL are more stable below the melting temperature $T_{\text{M}}$ than the 3-branched Husimi lattice.
-This difference can also be observed in thermal properties given in Fig. \ref{Fig13} and \ref{Fig14}.
+Since the 1 and 0 cyclic solution at the zero temperature corresponds to the ideal crystal stable state, a 2-cycle can be identified to be more stable if its two branches are closer to 1 and 0 respectively, by this meaning the 2-cycle solution in CRL is more stable below $T_{\text{M}}$ than in the 3-branched HL.
+This difference can also be observed in the thermal properties discussed below.